LidiaCana/FullStack-interview/frontend/react.md

 What are hooks and what are the most populars

 Should you use ternary operatior or operator conditional to render something

+What is fragment?
+Allow groups multiple children in a single one.
+What is ternary operator and spread operator
+What is loadash?

+What is HOC?

+What is context?